TysonChickens/PythonCrashCourse_Notes/Chapter_4/Ch4_WorkingWithLists.md

 * **4-12.
 More Loops**: All versions of foods.py in this section have avoided using for loops when printing to save space.
 Choose a version of foods.py, and write two for loops to print each list of foods.

 ---

+## Define a Tuple

+Lists work well for storing collections of items that can change throughout the life of a program.
+The ability to modify lists can be important when working with a list of users on a website or a list of characters in a game.
+However, sometimes a list of items that cannot change is wanted.
+Tuples allows Python to refer values that cannot change as *immutable*, and an immutable list is called a *tuple*.

+A tuple looks just like a list except except with parentheses instead of square brackets.
+Once a tuple is defined, each individual elements can still be accessed at each item's index just like a list.